-will Accountability: We are committed to Region: We will ensure that work together as a united good governance and accountability in in everything we do, we group to prioritise and delivering outcomes for our region.
-We consider the best interests address important issues will ensure our stakeholders have of the people that live and impacting on our region, genuine involvement in decision the and to achieve outcomes making and that we communication be openly, accurately, and effectively with all those who are impacted by the decisions or actions that we take.
+our Collaboration: We will Accountability: We are committed to Region: We will ensure that work together as a united good governance and accountability in in everything we do, we group to prioritise and delivering outcomes for our region.
+We consider the best interests address important issues will ensure our stakeholders have of the people that live and impacting on our region, genuine involvement in decision work in or visit the and to achieve outcomes making and that we communication be openly, accurately, and effectively with all those who are impacted by the decisions or actions that we take.